onedata/onedata-documentation/docs/user-guide/tokens.md

 The easiest way to obtain an access token is to navigate to the **TOKENS** tab, click on the **(+)** button and choose the template the best suits your needs.
 You can use the default settings or tailor the token to a specific use-case, possibly limiting it with caveats.
-In such case, please see the detailed guide [below](#detailed-guide).
+In such case, see the detailed guide [below](#detailed-guide).
 ![image](../../images/user-guide/tokens/0-access-token-templates.png#screenshot)